alonso130r/knowledge-distillation/README.md

 # Setup

-NOTE - running the setup is difficult, due to the EXLlamaV2 library.
+NOTE - running the experiments is difficult, due to the EXLlamaV2 library.
 Some of its details are finicky and less than straightforward to use.

 ## Dependencies:
 Python Version: 3.11.9